 An index is a selection of investments intended to represent a particular market.
 Indexes like the Dow Jones Industrial Average and the Standard & Poor’s 500 (S&P 500) make an appearance on the news every night.
 Other indexes represent markets that are less well known.
 Index funds are based on indexes that track the performance of a particular market or investment style, such as growth or value.

 About actively managed funds

-An actively managed fund has a portfolio manager or a team of managers who are trying to beat a particular benchmark (usually a broad index).
-An index fund also has a portfolio manager, but attempts to match the performance of a particular index.
+An actively managed fund has a portfolio manager or a team of managers through the combination of research, market forecasting, experience and expertise, an actively managed strategy tries to beat a particular benchmark (usually a broad index).
+In comparison an index fund also has a portfolio manager, but the strategy attempt to match the performance of a particular index, not necessarily beat it.